 Welcome.
 This developers guide is intended to help you get started using GEDCOM X in your development.

-GEDCOM X is actually a set of specifications, so the first thing you have to do is identify which ones you care about.
-Here's how it's laid out:
+GEDCOM X is really just a set of specifications, so the first thing you have to do is identify which ones you care about.
+For the complete specification set, refer to Specifications, but here are some of the most relevant to developers:

 - The GEDCOM X Conceptual Model specifies an abstract conceptual model for genealogical data, independent of any serialization format.